core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 The server maintains an observer counter for each group observation to a target resource, as a rough estimation of the observers actively taking part in the group observation.

-The server initializes the counter to 0 when starting the group observation, and increments it after a new client starts taking part in that group observation.
-Also, the server should keep the counter up-to-date over time, for instance by using the method described in {{sec-rough-counting}}.
-This allows the server to possibly terminate a group observation in case, at some point in time, not enough clients are estimated to be still active and interested.
+The server initializes the counter to 0 when starting the group observation and increments it after a new client starts taking part in that group observation.
+The server keeps the counter up-to-date over time, for instance by using the method described in {{sec-rough-counting}}.
+This allows the server to possibly terminate a group observation if, at some point in time, not enough clients are estimated to be still active and interested.

 ## Request ## {#ssec-server-side-request}